Organize shifts for days, nights, and weekends

 - For automated production, the next pallet is loaded, and machining proceeds automatically.

-- For single-part production with pallets, you configure the system settings such that the machine operator can manually set up the next workpiece and start the ensuing machining operation.
+- For single-part production without pallets, you configure the system settings such that the machine operator can manually set up the next workpiece and start the ensuing machining operation.

 The NC programs are executed either through the pallet management function or in the accustomed manner via the individual NC program in the Program Run, Full Sequence operating mode.